NotherWael/LimbusDialogueBoxes_EN/README.md

 # Limbus Company Dialogue Boxes for Enemies & Identities!
-UPDATED TO v1.90.0, The Walpurgis Night 7th Event, Night Awl Gregor & Jeong's Office Ishmael
+UPDATED TO v1.90.1, You Only Need To Update Every New Identity for Speech Bubbles now! (and future enemies with speech bubbles too, cause this replaces the speech bubble file that enemy uses too)

 This mod adds speech bubbles for all characters with battle voicelines!
 (Including Untranslated Lines!)